spreedly/kaffe/README.md

 ## Kaffe Consumer Usage

+Kaffe has two primary modes of message consumption.

+Single message consumers process one message at a time using the `:brod_group_subscriber` behavior.
+This supports consumers in a consumer group in a single node (e.g., Heroku dyno).
+For such consumers, this is the place to start as it's the simplest mode of operation.

+Batch message consumers receive a list of messages and work as part of the `:brod_group_member` behavior.
+This has a few important benefits:

+1. Group members assign a "subscriber" to each partition in the topic.
+Because Kafka topics scale with partitions, having a worker per partition usually increases throughput.
+2. Group members correctly handle partition assignments across multiple clients in a consumer group.
+This means that this mode of operation will scale horizontally (e.g., multiple dynos on Heroku).
+3. Downstream processing that benefits from batching (like writing to another Kafka topic) is more easily supported.

+### Kaffe Consumer - Single Message Consumer

 1. Add a `handle_message/1` function to a local module (e.g. `MessageProcessor`).
 This function will be called with each Kafka message as a map.
 Each message map will include the topic and partition in addition to the normal Kafka message metadata.

     The module's `handle_message/1` function _must_ return `:ok` or Kaffe will throw an error.
 In normal (synchronous consumer) operation the Kaffe consumer will block until your `handle_message/1` function returns `:ok`.